avon tyres

 One of the things that stands out in my mind is that we used a large amount of inner tubes in those days and also that wheel balancing was relatively new thing; most wheels were balanced with

-a simple bubble balancer and wheel alignment were not worded in our vocabulary in the sixties.
+a simple bubble balancer and wheel alignment were not in our vocabulary in the 1960s.
 Radial tyres were replacing X-ply’s, and more and more cars were coming out on radial tubeless tyres.

 Avon Tyres was better known for their motorcycle tyres but started to push into the car tyre market.
 We were also witnessing new tyre sizes to fit the newer types of cars that were competing for the new wealth that was emanating from the new business confidence that was giving the UK a “buzz.”.
 Cars like the E-Type Jaguar were getting more popular as second-hand versions became available, starting off at the Geneva Motor Show in 1961.